WuerthPhoenix/tornado/src/executor/archive/doc/README.md

 # Archiver Executor

-An executor that writes to file the events from the received actions.
+An executor that writes the Events from the received Actions to a file.